Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/beast/giant-constrictor-snake.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-324, Tomb of Annihilation, Ghosts of Saltmarsh, The Wild Beyond the Witchlight, Phandelver and Below: The Shattered Obelisk.
+324, Tomb of Annihilation, Ghosts of Saltmarsh, Dragon of Icespire Peak, The Wild Beyond the Witchlight, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules."
 ---
 # [Giant Constrictor Snake](2-Mechanics/CLI/bestiary/beast/giant-constrictor-snake.md)
 *Source: Monster Manual p.
-324, Tomb of Annihilation, Ghosts of Saltmarsh, The Wild Beyond the Witchlight, Phandelver and Below: The Shattered Obelisk.
+324, Tomb of Annihilation, Ghosts of Saltmarsh, Dragon of Icespire Peak, The Wild Beyond the Witchlight, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules.*

 ```statblock
 "name": "Giant Constrictor Snake"